TripleZer000/Bridge-Discord-IRC/README.md

 Also Expiremental feature atthe bottom of index.js
 ------------------------------------
 # TO-DO
-Let Irc msgs from bridge show #chans and @nicks
+Let Irc msgs from Disorc show #chans and @nicks ...more things
+Flip patties